pigeontech/cptserver/README.md

 Composer is a dependency manager for common libraries, such as the popular Laravel framework, or the PHPUnit testing library.
 It will automatically download the latest/specified version of them, as well as any dependencies that they rely on.
 It will then create an autoload.php file, which you include into your actual project to load the library and dependencies.
 Composer, like Git, is one of those technologies that separates the new school from the old school.
 Don't get left behind!
 It's more important than ever for web developers to become familiar with these command line tools.

 1. Log in via `vagrant ssh` and navigate to your website folder, such as `cd /var/www/mywebsite`.
-2. Type `curl -sS https://getcomposer.org/installer | php`.
-This will download a file named `composer.phar` into your `mywebsite` folder, right next to where your `index.php` lives.
-3. Create a `composer.json` file in the same place containing the following:
+2. Create a `composer.json` file in the same place containing the following:

  ```
  {